RTEMS/rtems-docs/c_user/timer_manager.rst

 The ``rtems_timer_delete`` directive is used to delete a timer.
 If the timer is running and has not expired, the timer is automatically canceled.
-The timer’s control block is returned to the TMCB free list when it is deleted.
+The timer's control block is returned to the TMCB free list when it is deleted.
 A timer can be deleted by a task other than the task which created the timer.
-Any subsequent references to the timer’s name and ID are invalid.
+Any subsequent references to the timer's name and ID are invalid.

 Directives
 ==========

-This section details the timer manager’s directives.
+This section details the timer manager's directives.
-A subsection is dedicated to each of this manager’s directives and describes the calling sequence, related constants, usage, and status codes.
+A subsection is dedicated to each of this manager's directives and describes the calling sequence, related constants, usage, and status codes.